czyz/aftereffects_ESD/README.md

 3. Run the export_for_stable_diffusion.jsx script to bring up the UI.

 4. Click the "+ML_Settings Layer" button to add a layer with controls for Image_Strength, cfg_scale, and steps.
 The controls are all sliders that can be found in the 'Effects' controls for that new layer.
+For the accepted ranges of these values, please see the InvokeAI documentation.

 5. Click the "+Prompt Layer" button as many times as you like to generate your prompt text layers.
 You can optionally enter your prompt text before pressing the button, as a streamlining measure, but you can always just edit the text later as you see fit.
+The prompt_strength value can be set (use values from 0 to 1) via the control in the Effects section of each prompt text layer.

 6. Hit the esc key to get out of the modal plugin window<sup id="a1">[1](#myfootnote1)</sup> so that you can go keyframe and edit your prompt text, weights, and other settings in the Timeline.